CloudChi/FX-Framework/Modules.md

 - Export
   - Do not contain logic
+  - Not versioned
   - Call scripts in Public or Protected subfolders
   - Only called by scripts in an External file's Import Module

 - Public
   - Contain logic for versions
+  - Not versioned
   - Call versioned scripts in Private subfolder
   - Callable from inside or outside the Module
     - Promoted to Export subfolder if access is needed outside File

 - Protected
   - Contain logic for versions
+  - Not versioned
   - Call versioned scripts in Private subfolder
   - Callable only from inside the Module
     - Promoted to Public subfolder if access is needed outside Module